 Finite Element Modelling for As-built and Deteriorated Frame

 For the modelling of the two-dimensional model of the case study frame, the finite element (FE) package OpenSees [25] is used.
 The schematic representation for the case-study frame is shown in Figure XX giving the size of the frame components and reinforcement details.
 In addition, the modelling features of the OpenSees model also include the plastic hinge locations, shear and axial springs and interior and exterior beam-column joints.
 For simulating the non-linear flexural hysteretic response of columns and beams and capturing the shear failure for the low ductile frame, nonLinearBeamColumn and beamWithHinges elements are used, respectively.
-The center part of the beamWithHinges consists of an elastic element, while for the two plastic hinge regions at the element end; and for column, full length nonLinearBeamColumn element fiber section is adopted [42].
+The center part of the beam beamWithHinges consists of an elastic element, while for the two plastic hinge regions at the element end; and for column, full length nonLinearBeamColumn element fiber section is adopted [42].
 The fiber section consists of unconfined and confined concrete definition (cover and core concrete respectively) defined with non-linear degrading Concrete02 material model and the longitudinal reinforcement is defined as layers using the Hysteretic material model.
 The confinement factor is considered for the core concrete using the model given by Mander et al. (1988) [43] to consider the enhancement of core concrete strength.
 For obtaining analytical results that closely represent the experimental results the damage and pinching parameters, and unloading stiffness are calibrated manually which is discussed in the next section.
-The slab is modelled using unconfined concrete material model with an effective width equal to four times the beam’s width, as recommended in the ACI 318-89.
+For modelling the slab, as per ACI 318-89, unconfined concrete material model is adopted with an effective width of four times the beam’s width.
 The rigid-floor diaphragm is modelled by assigning high axial stiffness to the beams.
-Gravity loads are assigned as uniformly distributed loads on the beams and the masses are assigned as concentrated at the beam–column junction.
+Gravity loads are assigned as uniformly distributed loads (UDL) on the beams and the masses are assigned as concentrated at the beam–column junction.

 A ZeroLength element (spring) for shear and axial is used at top of each column by assigning them the LimitState uniaxial material in OpenSees [25].
 To axial failure is monitored using the limitCurve Axial and only triggered when the limit is reached as discussed in Fabio et al. (2021) [23].
 The shear limit curve (limitCurve Shear – in OpenSees) is adopted based on the model given by Elwood (2004) [44] which is derived empirically.
 This model can be applied for only shear failure columns [23], the frame is joint is combined with ASCE-41 [45] proposed force-controlled shear limit surface.
 This is incorporated in OpenSees using LimitState uniaxial material model and limitCurveShear model which helps capture the failure when the shear limit or drift limit curve is reached.
 The shear limit in terms of shear strength is calculated by the model proposed by Sezen and Moehle (2004) [46].
 These, LimitState material model and limitcurveShear model properties include the degrading slope of the total response, Ktdeg, which is computed as per the proposed shear-friction model discussed in Baradaran Shoraka et al. (2013) [47].
 The total response is calculated by computing the value of the unloading stiffness (Kunload) and the slope of the degrading curve (Kdeg) [44].
 To avoid the convergence issues in the analysis, the final residual shear strength (Vres) is assumed to be equal to 20% of the initial shear strength (Vn).